 “Hard work beats talent when talent doesn't work hard."

 These motivational words not only look good on a wall, but they also hint at something much bigger.
-The idea that you can work your way through — or out of — any situation is a key aspect that pays dividends when life’s toughest moments hit.
+The idea that you can work your way through — or out of — any situation is a key mentality that pays dividends when life's toughest moments hit.

 Angela Duckworth, a professor of psychology at the University of Pennsylvania, calls this characteristic grit.
 In her book, Grit, she says, “where talent counts once, effort counts twice."

-Duckworth explains Grit as the perfect blend of passion and persistence, mixed with a relentless ambition to pursue goals, even if it takes months, years, or decades — while disregarding concern for rewards or recognition.
+Duckworth explains grit as the perfect blend of passion and persistence, mixed with a relentless ambition to pursue goals, even if it takes months, years, or decades — while disregarding concern for rewards or recognition.

 This “I'll show you" mentality is invaluable when you consider that setbacks are an inevitable part of life.

-To help you with #5, but we spoke with some of the grittiest people in the world.
+To help you with #5, we spoke with some of the grittiest people in the world.
 Here are their stories (in their words) of how they deal with setbacks and what they have done to overcome obstacles.